alexxjamess/easy-sleep/README.md

 * The functions will then return a 'Daily Summary' in the terminal of the inputted calculations as well as the calulations
 ### API Spreasheet Update
 * The spreasheet will get updated with user inputed data and calculations
+### Choice
+* The user will be given a choice on what they wish do to, enter data or view
+* The user will be given a choice on if they would like to continue or not

 ## Testing
 ### Sales Input Function and Validation